pian13131/sngn/Database/Database.md

 ##### 1NF

-- A relation will be 1NF if it contains an atomic value.
+- Column cannot be devided

 ##### 2NF

-- all non-key attributes are fully functional dependent on the primary key
+- all non-key attributes are fully functional dependent on the primary key **not a part** of PK

 ##### 3NF

-atleast one of the following conditions for every non-trivial function dependency X → Y.

-- X is a super key.

-- Y is a prime attribute, i.e., each element of Y is part of some candidate key.
+- all non-key attributes are only functional dependent on the primary key **not any other** PK

 ##### Boyce Codd normal form